elasticio/maester-client/README.md

 ```
 where
 - data - object data to create. *Required*
 - queryHeaders - array of objects `{ key: string, value: string }`, current maximum - 5 items.
-Where `key` - searchable field name (see below in `Get objects by query parameters` section), must be unique for whole array, if specified - `value` must be specified as well; `value` - searchable field value, if specified - `key` must be specified as well. *Optional*
+Where `key` (must be lowercase) - searchable field name (see below in `Get objects by query parameters` section), must be unique for whole array, if specified - `value` must be specified as well; `value` - searchable field value, if specified - `key` must be specified as well. *Optional*
-- metaHeaders - array of objects `{ key: string, value: string }`, where `key` - meta field name, must be unique for whole array, if specified - `value` must be specified as well; `value` - meta field value, if specified - `key` must be specified as well. *Optional*
+- metaHeaders - array of objects `{ key: string, value: string }`, where `key` (must be lowercase) - meta field name, must be unique for whole array, if specified - `value` must be specified as well; `value` - meta field value, if specified - `key` must be specified as well. *Optional*
 - ttl - configurable object's time to live, seconds. *Optional*

 ```